"Like Of The Year" pop-up scam removal instructions

 Screenshots of the "Like Of The Year" support chat:

-Text presented in the chat messages:
+Text presented by the chat messages:

 Congratulations, you won a significant amount of money!